-Dr Sarabhai understood the importance of having a space research programme for a developing country and convinced the government for it.
+Dr Sarabhai understood the importance of having a space research programme for a developing country and convinced the government of it.
 He pioneered space research in India.
 He was instrumental in establishing the Indian Space Research Organisation (ISRO) in 1969.
 He also set up India’s first rocket launching station at Thumba, Thiruvananthapuram with the help of Dr Homi Bhabha.
 Thus, he is widely regarded as the ‘Father of Indian space programme’.

 He was also the Chairman of the Atomic Energy Commission (Founded on August 3, 1954) and played a major role in the establishment of many educational Institutes in India.
-His involvement in the development of India in terms of education and science was visible even after his death, based on his dialogue with NASA, The Satellite Instructional Television Experiment (SITE) was launched in 1976.
+His involvement in the development of India in terms of education and science was visible even after his death, based on his dialogue with NASA, The Satellite Instructional Television Experiment (SITE), launched in 1976.

 His contribution to the field of Indian Space Centre has been great in every respect.
 His contribution in launching the first Indian Satellite, Aryabhatta is also undeniable.
 Apart from Science and Space, he took an active interest in fields of business and industry.
 He was the founder of the Ahmedabad Textile Industry’s Research Association and managed it till 1956.

 Vikram Sarabhai, along with, The ‘Father of India’s Nuclear Science Program‘, Homi Bhabha had set up the first rocket launching station in India.
 It was built in St Mary Magdalene Church near Thiruvananthapuram.

 He also established the Vikram A. Sarabhai Community Science Centre (VASCSC) in the 1960s to popularise science and maths among students and the public.
-He was given the position of the Vice President in the fourth U.N.Conference on ‘Peaceful uses of Atomic Energy’.
+He was given the position of Vice President in the fourth U.N.Conference on ‘Peaceful uses of Atomic Energy’.